The show will start 15 minutes early!!

 My film, “The Archive…” is playing as an OPENER for “Okja” at the IFS in Boulder on the evenings of Sunday Nov.
 4th and Monday Nov.
 5th.
 I know it’s on Netflix, but it’s better on the big screen and in the temple of the moving image which we all know as Muenzinger auditorium.

-Come early and Be seated by 7:15 !!! to see “The Archive of the Movements of Inanimate Objects”, the perfect short opener for “Okja”.
+Arrive by 7:15 to see “The Archive of the Movements of Inanimate Objects”, the serendipitous short opener to “Okja”.

-Here are two reviews to get you ready for this short and then longer double feature:
+Here are two reviews to inform this short film and then longer feature:

 Review: “In ‘Okja,’ a Girl and Her Pig Take on the Food Industrial Complex”